COMPILATION OF STATUTORY FINANCIAL STATEMENTS (LLP)

 • prepare the financial statements on the going concern basis unless it is inappropriate to presume that the limited liability partnership will continue in business.

-1.7 You have undertaken to make available to us, as and when required, all the limited liability partnership’s accounting records and related financial information, including minutes of management and members’ meetings necessary for the compilation of the accounts.
-You will make full disclosure to us of all relevant information.
+1.8 You have undertaken to make available to us, as and when required, all the limited liability partnership’s accounting records and related financial information, including minutes of management and members’ meetings necessary for the compilation of the financial statements and you will make full disclosure to us of all relevant information.

 • keeping the record of receipts and payments;